rhiever/TwitterFollowBot/README.md

-####Automatically follow any users that tweet something with a specific phrase
+####Automatically follow all users who recently tweeted about a specific topic
 **1)**
 Open the file `QUERIES.py` and add the search queries to search for people
 who you want to follow.